8 best dogs for apartment living

 What they lack in size they certainly make up for in bold personality.
 Pomeranian's are an incredibly obedient breed, as well as displaying intelligence and the ability to socialize, which makes them a wonderful all-around companion.

-Pomeranian’s are also quite energetic and are capable of going on long walks – providing you supply them with enough water, dog treats, and a few stops along the way to give their little legs a break.
-As a minimum, they should be walked for 20 to 30 minutes, twice a day.
+Pomeranian’s are also quite energetic and are capable of going on long walks – providing you supply them with enough water and take a few stops along the way to give their little legs a break.
+As a minimum, they should be walked for 20–30 minutes, twice a day.

 5. Pug